Sistine Chapel Choir: Establishment and early history

 Pope Sixtus IV, who reigned from 1471 to 1484, established the Cappella Musicale Pontificia as his permanent personal choir.
-It sang in the chapel of the Apostolic Palace which Sixtus had renovated to become his private chapel, originally called the Cappella Magna and later known as the Sistine Chapel.
+It sang in the chapel of the Apostolic Palace, which Sixtus had renovated to become his private chapel, originally called the Cappella Magna and later known as the Sistine Chapel.
 The choir was and remains all-male and sang without musical accompaniment (a cappella).
-It initially consisted of between 16 and 24 singers with the men singing the bass, tenor, and alto parts and pre-adolescent boys singing the soprano parts, although from the mid-16th century, adult castrato singers began to replace the boy singers.
-The choir was to become the most important center of Roman music.
+It initially consisted of between 16 and 24 singers, with the men singing the bass, tenor, and alto parts and pre-adolescent boys singing the soprano parts, although from the mid-16th century, adult castrato singers began to replace the boy singers.
+The choir was to become the most important centre of Roman music.
 Josquin des Prez, one of the greatest composers of the Renaissance, served as its composer and directed the choir from 1486 to 1494.

 In April 1545, the members of the choir sent a delegation to the choir's maestro di cappella at the time, Ludovico Magnasco, petitioning for a new constitution.
-It was argued that new constitution was needed because all previous copies had been destroyed in the 1527 sack of Rome.
+It was argued that a new constitution was needed because all previous copies had been destroyed in the 1527 sack of Rome.
 Written largely "from memory" with a few additions, it was completed on 17 November 1545.
 Five years later, the singers rebelled against Magnasco and appealed to Pope Julius III.
 They accused him of appointing singers without papal permission and without an audition.
-The most egregious of such appointments was Ottavio Gemelli who was later suspended for thievery.
+The most egregious of such appointments was Ottavio Gemelli, who was later suspended for thievery.
 They also complained that Magnasco held back the salaries of several singers without justification and prohibited others from even entering the Sistine Chapel.
 In November 1550, Julius III ousted Magnansco as maestro di cappella and replaced him with Girolamo Maccabei.